aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/03_crystal.md

 Additional keywords can be used to change the symmetry of an already loaded crystal.
-If SYM is followed by a real number (`eps.r`), then the precision with which the symmetry operations is determined is set to this value (the `eps.r` value is passed down to spglib).
+If SYM is followed by a real number (`eps.r`), then the precision with which the symmetry operations are determined is set to this value.
 If a crystal has been loaded, then this command recalculates the symmetry using the new precision.
 The default `eps.r` is 1d-2 bohr.

 The CLEAR keyword clears all symmetry operations (that is, use space group P1).
 The RECALC keyword recalculates the symmetry